MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

         };
         ```

     - The response returned by Azure OpenAI includes two messsages with roles of `tool` and `assistant`.
 The sample application uses the second message with a `role` of `assistant` to provide the user the information they requested.
-In cases where you want to provide the user with additional information about the documents used to create the response, you can use the first message which includes the `url` to the document(s).
+In cases where you want to provide additional information about the documents used to create the response (as you saw earlier in the Azure AI Studio playground), you can use the first message which includes the `url` to the document(s).

         ```json
         {